isaac-sim/IsaacGymEnvs/docs/rl_examples.md

 ### Ball Balance [ball_balance.py](../isaacgymenvs/tasks/ball_balance.py)

 This example trains balancing tables to balance a ball on the table top.
 This is a great example to showcase the use of force and torque sensors, as well as DOF states for the table and root states for the ball.
 In this example, the three-legged table has a force sensor attached to each leg using the `create_force_sensor` API.
-We use the force sensor tensor APIs to collect force and torque data on the legs, which guide position target ouputs produced by the policy.
+We use the force sensor tensor APIs to collect force and torque data on the legs, which guide position target outputs produced by the policy.
 The example shows usage of `set_dof_position_target_tensor` to set position targets to keep the ball balanced on the table.

 It can be launched with command line argument `task=BallBalance`.